jeftegoes/AwsOverview/AWS Route 53.md

 - You can use **OR, AND, or NOT**.
 - Can monitor up to 256 Child Health Checks.
 - Specify how many of the health checks need to pass to make the parent pass.
-- Usage: perform maintenance to your website without causing all health checks to fail..
+- Usage: Perform maintenance to your website without causing all health checks to fail.

 ### 2.7.3.
 Private Hosted Zones

 - Route 53 health checkers are outside the VPC.
-- They can't access private endpoints (private VPC or on-premises resource)
+- They can't access private endpoints (private VPC or on-premises resource).
-- You can create a CloudWatch Metric and associate a CloudWatch Alarm, then create a Health Check that checks the alarm itself.
+- You can create a **CloudWatch Metric** and associate a **CloudWatch Alarm**, then create a Health Check that checks the alarm itself.

 ## 2.8.
 Routing Policies